veterinarium/slate/source/includes/_errors.md

 404 Not Found - The requested item doesn`t exist.

-409 Conflict - If the request with the same “id“ (e.g. “inventoryitems.id“) has been already recieved and is currenly under processing.
+409 Conflict - If the request with the same “id“ (e.g. “inventoryitems.id“) has been already received and is currenly under processing.
 Normally means that second request is not needed.

 429 Too Many Requests - May happen when trying to upload a lot of inventory items.
 Need to slown down.